 The epoxy may look perfect but there are also some health risks associated with it.
 The hardener used for epoxy may cause allergic reactions to some of its users.
 Some may not notice it right away since delayed allergic reactions are common.
 As for the resin, it can cause disruptions in the endocrine system of the body.
 This disruption can cause tumors and learning disabilities in extreme cases.

 Getting to know more about epoxy is beneficial to epoxy users.
 The factors which contribute to the effectiveness of epoxy must be taken into consideration when using them.
-The application of epoxies can also help other people creating or finishing their own tasks.
+The application of epoxies can also help other people create or finish their own tasks.
 In the end, epoxy is an all-around product that should be kept at every home.